w3f/Grants-Program/applications/universaldot-me.md

 Slave Atanasov is a front-end developer that currently works for a Italian subcontracting company Be.
 He is building application using React, Angular and other javascript based libraries.
 For universaldot.me, his responsibilities will be to create the App.js skeleton, React Components and improving User Experience.

-We will be hiring one UI design expert.

 ### Team Code Repos